 Attendees are required to read the journal article that can be accessed using links above and come prepared for respectful dialogue as we contemplate the below CE objective.

 Following this presentation, participants will be able to:

-· Describe one of five transtherapeutic principles of change that support growth in clients and one barrier to obtaining consensus in psychotherapy about principles of change.
+· Describe one of five transtherapeutic principles of change that support growth in clients, and one barrier to obtaining consensus about principles of change, in psychotherapy.